e271828e/Flight.jl/docs/notes/design/framework_spec.md

 One type, defined once; every ad-hoc topology is a *value* of it.
-The type parameters still carry the children's concrete types, so [Stratum](#g-stratum) C specialization and the compiled [executor](#g-executor) ([§12.7][s12-7]) work unchanged; wiring validation, did-you-mean errors and the two-producer check all run at build against the instance exactly as for a named assembly.
+The type parameters still carry the children's concrete types, so [Stratum](#g-stratum) C specialization and the compiled [executor](#g-executor) ([§12.7][s12-7]) work unchanged; wiring validation, did-you-mean errors (the offending name plus the list-in-hand it should have matched) and the two-producer check all run at build against the instance exactly as for a named assembly.
 What is given up relative to a named type is exactly what named types are *for* — dispatching domain code on `::Cessna172X`, a reusable identity for the topology — which the exploratory and programmatic composition `Group` serves does not want anyway.
 The framing that earns it its place (row 184): the builder rejection above was never about type-based *semantics* — it was about mutable recipes — and named types were simply the only spelled-out route; `Group` ships in the library the way Julia ships anonymous functions alongside named ones, serving the model assembler with a library addition and zero new declaration rules.

 **No `AbstractAssembly`; one root `AbstractComponent`** (row 39).
 Julia's single inheritance is already spoken for by the domain hierarchies (`AbstractAircraft`,